geekbutchic/while-the-long-face/README.md

 ### `makeDivisible`

 Write a function, `makeDivisible`, that takes in two numbers, x and y.
-The function should add one to x until it is divisble by y.
+The function should add one to x until it is divisible by y.
 Then return x.

 **Examples**:
 ```